top of page

 This is the best time we ever had"

-Musically this trio is at its peak, with strong/soft riffs, up/down breaks, melodic singing alongside screams, and all the best that Punk Rock can provide musically with Blink's musical signature.
-But we must point out that for us there is one person here who transcends them all (maybe we are biased) and that is the drummer Travis.
-What he gives to the songs is phenomenal and reminds us very much of the drummer of "The Who" which is Keith Moon.
-Travis' sticks open at a dance party with each song anew and skip between parts of his drum set as if it were a prom dance from "Bridgerton."
-It turns any regular slow or fast punk rock rhythm into a sophisticated combination of rhythms that change with quick transitions and murderous frequency.
-For us, he is a legendary drummer who beyond the band's musical signature also gives an amazing sound that takes the songs to another level.
+Musically, this trio is at its zenith, featuring strong and soft riffs, dynamic breaks, melodic vocals alongside screams, and all the best elements Punk Rock can offer, marked by Blink's distinctive musical style.
+However, we must highlight one individual who stands out for us (perhaps we're biased), and that is drummer Travis.
+His contributions to the songs are extraordinary, reminiscent of "The Who's" drummer, Keith Moon.
+With each track, Travis' sticks create a lively dance, moving across his drum set like a prom dance from "Bridgerton."
+He transforms any standard slow or fast punk rock beat into a sophisticated blend of rhythms, marked by quick transitions and an intense frequency.
+To us, he is a legendary drummer who, beyond the band's signature sound, adds a remarkable quality that elevates the songs to a higher level.

-The aforementioned album is the band's first and only album to reach number one on the Billboard charts, it also sold over 14 million copies.
-It is also the first Punk Rock album to reach number one on the charts.
-It came out in three different versions "red airplane" (take off), "yellow pants" (your pants), and "green jacket" (and jacket).
-And if we have already mentioned the name of the album, then its source is a pun on masturbation: "Take off your pants and jack it".
+The album in question is the band's first and only release to achieve the number one spot on the Billboard charts, with sales exceeding 14 million copies.
+It is also notable for being the first Punk Rock album to top the charts.
+The album was released in three versions: "red airplane" (take off), "yellow pants" (your pants), and "green jacket" (and jacket).
+If the album's name has been mentioned, it plays on a pun related to masturbation: "Take off your pants and jack it."

 Listen to the album on: Spotify, Apple Music